iquiw/company-ghc/README.rst

    Control.Applicative                     -                        22
    Prelude                                 -                        212

-The first line shows if ``company-ghc`` is added to ``company-backends`` or not.
+The first item shows if ``company-ghc`` is added to ``company-backends`` or not.

-The second line shows if company-ghc auto scan is enabled or not.
+The second item shows if company-ghc auto scan is enabled or not.

+The third item shows if ``ghc-boot`` has been processed properly.

 The table shows rows of imported module in the current buffer, its qualified import alias and number of candidates in the module.